City Fall To Chatham In Challenge Cup Quarter Final

 City had a quick chance to reply but a carefully placed and thought about free-kick from Lightfoot was fired straight at the Chatham wall while the rebound was then struck back wide of the goal and out.
 Grant then took advantage of a fortunate deflection and from the edge of the box he tried to curl a low shot around Ellis but the keeper got down well to palm the ball away, while a dangerous ball in from Lawrence was strongly claimed by Ellis, while a free-kick and a corner were successfully defended by City as the extra-time, half-time whistle blew.

 City pressed hard in the last fifteen to send the tie to penalties but without success.
-Substitute Josh Froggatt saw a header stopped by Ellis and Cross had a fierce shot blocked.
+Substitute Josh Froggatt saw a header stopped by Ellis and Cooper had a fierce shot blocked.
 Meanwhile, a Chatham shot was deflected out for a corner and yet another great piece of defensive work from Quinn halted Chatham again.

 A collapse into the net by the big and strong Ellis while awaiting a City corner provided a comical, if ridiculous moment and served it's only genuine purpose in wasting some valuable time, but the final whistle soon blew and it was Chatham that had made it through to the semi-finals.